 Of all the things we talk about on this site, learning from our mistakes is one of the most important.
 If you can learn from your mistakes, you can do just about anything.
 So here are a few suggestions on how to do that.
 (And I've made seven mistakes in the list; can you find them all?)

 - Accept: I know folks who refuse to accept they’ve made a mistake.
 Unfortunately, I know some politicians who do the same thing.
-Deep down, I think its fear and pride that keeps many from accepting that they’ve made a mistake.
-Whether its fear of rejection, fear of failure, or just plain pride, failure to recognize when you’ve made a mistake prevents you from learning and improving.
+Deep down, I think it’s fear and pride that keep many from accepting that they’ve made a mistake.
+Whether it’s fear of rejection, fear of failure, or just plain pride, failure to recognize when you’ve made a mistake prevents you from learning and improving.
 If I didn’t learn from the mistakes I’ve made investing, I’d still own high-fee load mutual funds and would have no foreign investments.

-- Acquire:: This is critical–we can never stop acquiring knowledge.
+- Acquire:: This is critical--we can never stop acquiring knowledge.
 The most horrendous mistake is the one we don’t realize we’ve made.
 That’s why I was so grateful when a reader pointed out that I had misspelled principal.
 It’s the mistakes we don’t realize we’ve made that can do the most damage.
-So we can never stop learning and acquiring knew information and knew skills.
+So we can never stop learning and acquiring new information and new skills.
 I’m constantly asking myself what I can learn when it comes to blogging, internet marketing and SEO.
-Just this week I’ve learned new skills that I believe will make me alot of money online.
+Just this week I’ve learned new skills that I believe will make me a lot of money online.
 We shall see.